ocodista/trampar-de-casa/apps/auto-email-sender/roles-validator/README.md

 # Roles Validator Feature Documentation

 The Roles Validator module is all about checking roles.
-It uses MongoDb to keep track of roles and does some smart web scraping to determine if roles are active.
+It uses Supabase to track "roles" availability and does some smart web scraping to determine if are active.

 ## Worker Flow